ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 ## What is ErgoScript?

-The Ergo node actually does not understand ErgoScript.
+The Ergo node does not understand ErgoScript.
 It only understands a low-level language called [**ErgoTree**](https://ergoplatform.org/docs/ErgoTree.pdf), which is a "tree" based language (somewhat like XML).
  However, writing code in ErgoTree is difficult.